 …our…observations may…explain the close and emerging association between diabetes and cancer susceptibility…diabetes and fasting/starvation…are known to be highly ketogenic and…consistent with our…hypothesis that ketone production fuels tumor growth…given our current findings that ketones increase tumor growth, cancer patients and their dieticians may want to re-consider the use of a “ketogenic diet” as a form of anti-cancer therapy.

-These two factors (with regard to ffa’s, particularly when polyunsaturated in composition) play a significant role in the development and advancement of many inflammatory conditions, including diabetes and cancer.
+These two factors (concerning FFA’s, particularly polyunsaturated in composition) play a significant role in developing and advancing many inflammatory conditions, including diabetes and cancer.

-But because the ‘stress sprinkler system’ is obviously designed to protect in the short term, it isn’t difficult at all to design studies or misinterpret reasonably short term results, so as to argue that the impact of the sugar restricted stressful ketogenic state, is beneficial, and therefore a good thing to intentionally promote.
+But because the “stress sprinkler system” is designed to protect in the short term, it isn’t challenging to create studies or misinterpret short-term results to argue that the sugar-restricted ketogenic state is beneficial and, therefore, a good thing to promote intentionally.

-This stressful combination promotes increases in bacterial endotoxin levels, lactic acid production, and nitric oxide, estrogen, adrenaline, and serotonin levels.
+This stressful combination increases bacterial endotoxin levels, lactic acid production, nitric oxide, estrogen, adrenaline, and serotonin levels.

-All of these inflammatory stress substances, in excess, work together to encourage disease.
+All these inflammatory stress substances, in excess, work together to encourage disease.

-Yes they have a basic physiologically protective role temporarily and at a local level, but none of these biochemical substances are safe in excess, and when systemic.
+They have a physiologically protective role temporarily and locally, but these biochemical substances are not safe in excess and when systemic.
 Hence the confusion.

-You can take a snapshot of all sorts of harmful circumstances, and frame them in a positive light, but it doesn’t follow that all the evidence showing the serious harmful impact that often eventuates, doesn’t exist, is wrong, or that it should be disregarded as irrelevant.
+You can take a snapshot of all sorts of harmful circumstances and frame them in a positive light.
+Still, it doesn’t follow that all the evidence showing the severely detrimental impact that eventuates doesn’t exist, is wrong, or should get disregarded as irrelevant.

-This becomes easier to understand, once you look at the high quality science showing the ways that cortisol and excessive exposure to the polyunsaturated ffa’s promote both these disease states.
+The claim that sugar promotes cancer and diabetes gets based on an unscientific approach.
+However, it becomes easier to understand once you look at the high-quality science showing how cortisol and excessive exposure to polyunsaturated FFA’s promote both these disease states.

-If you want more details regarding this there are plenty of studies attached to longer articles I have previously written, published on this blog, like for instance my article Sugar Feeds Thyroid.
+If you want more details regarding this, there are plenty of studies attached to longer articles I have previously written and published on this blog, such as my article Sugar Feeds Thyroid.

-There will always be stories about people who have done well on ketogenic diets, but just keep in mind that you are often just looking at one moment in time, rather than following what happens over the long term.
+There will always be stories about people who have done well on ketogenic diets, but remember that you are often just looking at one moment in time rather than following what happens over the long term.

-People can often feel good for a while when exposed to high levels of protective stress substances, and test results can also be misleading when you don’t understand the proper context.
+People often feel good (for a while) when exposed to high levels of protective stress substances, and test results can also be misleading when you don’t understand the proper context.

-Later when things aren’t going well, it is common for that to be framed in such a way, so as to place the blame on anything but the original treatment or preventative approaches used.
+Later, when things aren’t going well, it is common for that to get framed to place the blame on anything but the original treatment or preventative approaches used.

-You don’t have to take my word for it, just think about it, and try and look at examples you hear or read about from this perspective.
+You don’t have to take my word for it; think about it, and try and look at examples you hear or read about from this perspective.

-I’m not a doctor or health professional of any kind, and this is not intended as advice in any way, shape, or form.
+I’m not a doctor or health professional, and this is not advice in any way, shape, or form.

-Try to remember that there are people who benefit from promoting one view over another, and not all ‘scientific’ studies, or interpretations of studies, are a reflection of the truth.
+Remember that some people benefit from promoting one view over another, and not all “scientific” studies, or interpretations of studies, are a reflection of the truth.

 Copyright 2021, by Dan M @ CowsEatGrass.
 All rights reserved (except for quotations and images having their own protected copyrights).
 This copyright protects author-publisher Dan M’s right to future publication of his work in any manner, in any and all media — utilizing technology now known or hereafter devised — throughout the world in perpetuity.
 Everything described in this publication is for information purposes only.
 The author-publisher, Dan M, is not directly or indirectly presenting or recommending any part of this publication’s data as a diagnosis or prescription for any ailment of any reader.
 If anyone uses this information without the advice of their professional health adviser, they are prescribing for themselves, and the author- publisher assumes no responsibility or liability.
 Persons using any of this data do so at their own risk and must take personal responsibility for what they don’t know as well as for what they do know.